qwertyasdef/uncertainty-calculator/README.md

 A program to do uncertainty propagation calculations.
 I made this for the Engineering Innovations program from Johns Hopkins University, because calculating uncertainty propagation by hand was too painful.

 ## Using the program
 Run uncertainty.py and enter a math expression.
 Exponentation is `**`, not `^`.
+Numbers in scientific notation can be written with an uppercase or lowercase `e` between the number and the magnitude such as `2.17e5`.
 Inexact values can be written as the value +- the uncertainty.
-Values without an uncertainty attatched are assumed to be exact.
+Values without an uncertainty attached are assumed to be exact.
 Press enter and the program will calculate the result with the appropriate uncertainty.
 For example:
 ```
 >>> (10.5 +- 0.2) * (1.24 +- 0.03) + 7.34 +- 0.06
 20.36 +- 0.623